Impact of dispersal on the stability of metapopulations: Model

 \section{Model}

-We consider a metapopulation consisting of $M$ patches and denote the population density in patch $i$ as $X_i$.
-The dynamics of that metapopulation can then be described by the following set of general differential equations:
+Metapopulations are classically approached using patch-occupancy mo\-dels, where local population size is ignored, and only the fraction of occupied patches is modeled \citep{Hanski1991}.
+However, deterministic within-patch dynamics models as the one we use here have proven particularly suited to study the influence of dispersal behaviors on metapopulation stability \citep{Taylor1990}.
+We consider a metapopulation consisting of $M$ patches and denote the population density in patch $i$ by the scalar $X_i$.
+The dynamics of the metapopulation can then be described by the following system of differential equations:

-where $G$, $M$, and $I$ denote potentially non-linear functions governing the local growth, loss and immigration rates in the respective patches.
-Specifically, we distinguish between different immigration terms $I_{i,k}$ originating from different source patches $k \ne i$.
+where $G$, $L$, and $I$ denote potentially non-linear functions governing the local growth, loss, and immigration rates in the respective patches.
+We distinguish between different immigration terms $I_{i,k}$ originating from different source patches $k \ne i$.

-Note that immigration is assumed to depend on the growth rate of the donor patch and not on its density.
-This choice is directly intuitive for a population with distinct life stages, where only a proportion of the juveniles migrates to other patches.
-In this case immigration is directly dependent on the number of juveniles in the donor patch.
-Furthermore, juveniles leaving before reaching adulthood do not need to be accounted for in the donor patch and hence there is no associated loss rate.
+Note that in Eq. \ref {model} the immigration is assumed to depend on the growth rate of the donor patch and not on its density.
+This choice is directly intuitive for a population with distinct life stages (see for instance \citet{Hassell1995}), where only a proportion of the juveniles migrates to other patches.
+Further, this formulation of the model enables to segregate competition and dispersal, in accordance with Hassell's criticism of Bascompte \& Sol\'{e} model \citep{BascompteSole1994,Hassell1995}.
+Dispersal of juveniles is a common strategy in ecological populations, especially in animal species such as barnacles or hare \citep{Kent2003,Bray2007}.
+In this model immigration is directly dependent on the number of juveniles in the donor patch.
+This enables to describe the density-dependence of dispersal, that is a widespread adaptive behavior in animal populations \citep{Travis1999}.

+In the model, immigration is also assumed to depend on the growth rate in the recipient patch, as the number of juveniles of this patch can affect the success of immigration by inhibiting their settlement \citep{Hestbeck1988} or facilitating it \citep{Alvarado2001}.
+The choice of potential patches by immigrants is random as such, only the decision to settle or not depends on growth in recipient patches.
+Note that when immigrants do not settle in a patch, they could potentially reach other patches and settle there.
+This would generate a feedback between growth in the potential recipient patch and immigration in other patches, which is not taken into account in our model.

+The equation above does not include a term for losses incurred by emigration.
+Depending on the ecological context emigration losses can be absorbed in either the loss or the gain term that are already included in the equation, by changing the interpretation of these terms accordingly.
+For instance, consider the scenario where a fixed proportion of juveniles/propagules $c$ leaves the patch to try to settle elsewhere.
+In this case the losses by emigration were $E= c G(x)$.
+We can include this loss directly in the growth function of the origin patch, such that we obtain a new growth function $\tilde{G}(x)=(1-c)G$.
+Thus emigration losses can be absorbed into the growth function by interpreting the $G$ that appears in the equation as ``growth after emigration''.

+When studying certain questions it is advantageous to absorb the emigration losses in the loss function instead.
+In particular, this formulation of the model facilitates the interpretation of the immigration function, that is dependent on the growth functions from the donor patches.
+In this case we interpret the loss function as the sum of all losses, including emigration.